Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Details on ``Theory of Landau levels in Graphene and their coupling to a sub-wavelength cavity"

-In Appedix~\ref{app1} we calculate the bare density-density response function, $\chi^{(0)}_{nn}( q_\parallel,\omega)$.
+In Appendix~\ref{app1} we calculate the bare density-density response function, $\chi^{(0)}_{nn}( q_\parallel,\omega)$.
 This is relevant as the coupling with the cavity is through the density operator as in Eq.~\eqref{eq:H_int}.
 The density--density response function reads \cite{roldan2009,roldan2010}